Last Revision Date: March 1, 2023

 International Data Transfers

-Legal Basis for Processing Personal Information (for visitors or users from the EEA)
+Legal Basis for Processing Personal Information (for customers, prospective customers, or visitors from the EEA)

-If you are a visitor from the EEA, our legal basis for collecting and using the Personal Information described in this Privacy Notice will depend on the Personal Information concerned and the specific context in which we collect it.
+If you are a customer, prospective customer, or visitor from the EEA, our legal basis for collecting and using the Personal Information described in this Privacy Notice will depend on the Personal Information concerned and the specific context in which we collect it.

 We will normally collect Personal Information from you only (i) where we need the Personal Information to perform a contract with you, (ii) where the processing is in our legitimate interests, or (iii) where we have your consent to do so.
 In some cases, we may also have a legal obligation to collect Personal Information from you.

-If we collect and use your Personal Information in reliance on our legitimate interest or those of a third party, this interest will normally be to operate the Sites, communicating with you as necessary to provide our services, improving our platform or for the purposes of detecting or preventing illegal activities.
+If we collect and use your Personal Information in reliance on our legitimate interest or those of a third party, this interest will normally be to operate the Sites and perform the services, communicating with you as necessary to provide our services, improving our platform or for the purposes of detecting or preventing illegal activities.

 If you have questions about or need further information concerning the legal basis on which we collect and use your Personal Information, please contact us using the contact details provided under the “Contact Us” heading below.